Monday-Friday7:30 a.m.-5:30 p.m.

 Cheesman Dam on South Platte River, world’s tallest dam at 221 feet tall, completed.

-Evangelical Lutheran Sanitorium established in Wheat Ridge, becomes Lutheran Hospital.
+Evangelical Lutheran Sanitorium established as a tent colony for tuberculosis patients in Wheat Ridge, later becomes Lutheran Hospital.

 Town of Morrison incorporated.

-Earliest documented performance at Red Rocks Amphitheatre, “Grand Opening of the Garden of the Titans,” takes place.
+Earliest documented performance at Red Rocks Amphitheatre when “Grand Opening of the Garden of the Titans” takes place.

 Death of alleged Colorado cannibal Alferd Packer, a resident of Deer Creek after his release from prison in 1901.